Guikingone/MeiliSearchBundle/doc/command.md

 bin/console meili:clear-search-cache
 ```

-This command allow to clear the search result cache.
+This command allow to clear the search result cache (if the cache on search is enabled).